Common sense medicine for busy pediatricians.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines

 Color figures.
 Color figures that will enhance the article may be accepted for publication.
-The author must be prepared to pay a per-page charge of US $800 for the first color figure and US $200 for each additional page.
-An invoice will be sent after the article is published.
 Color figures should be submitted at 300 dpi resolution.
 Please submit figures in grayscale or black and white if you do not intend to pay color figure charges.
 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

 Sizing.
 Please save the image as the same size as the final printed version; files should not be saved at a size greater than 10% larger than the intended size of the illustration.
 Electronic copies of figures: Electronic submission of figures is required when created in the following electronic formats: TIFF (identified *.TIF) Tag Image File Format, EPS (identified *.EPS) Encapsulated Postscript File, and JPEG (identified *.JPG) Joint Photographic Experts Group.
 The following graphic application file formats are supported: Adobe Illustrator version 8.0, and Adobe Photoshop version 5.5 or higher Scanned art specifications.
 If you are submitting scanned art, please follow these guidelines: Line art (black and white) should be scanned at 1200 ppi and 1 bit bitmap.
 Grayscale and color images should be scanned at 300 ppi and 8 bit bitmap.
 (Note regarding grayscale shading: Whenever possible, crosshatching should be used in lieu of grayscale shading.
 If shading must be used, it should not exceed a 20% screen, and bold type must be used.)
 Please save each figure as its own file and do not include any extra text (ie, figure captions).